-Proteostasis is the process by which proteins are regulated and maintained via complex pathways.
-Positive processes of translation (protein synthesis), chaperoning, protein degradation and trafficking maintain protein homeostasis.
-Proteins unfolding is common in stress-related conditions like high temperatures; hence the need for maintenance of normal temperature, pH, and bodily fluid composition.
-Elimination of abnormal proteins through the ubiquitin-proteasome pathway is also essential for the continuity of protein stability.
+Proteostasis is the process by which an organism maintains the appropriate level of various proteins needed to ensure well functioning tissue.
+The biochemical pathways involved in proteostasis tend to be complex.
+Protein homeostasis processes include translation (protein synthesis), chaperoning, protein degradation and moving protein within the cell and organism.
+In stress-related conditions like high temperatures proteins unfold and become ineffective; hence the need for maintenance of normal temperature, pH, and bodily fluid composition.
+Elimination of abnormal proteins through the ubiquitin-proteasome pathway is also essential.
 A stable proteome needs a proper regulation of protein synthesis, folding, structural flexibility, and conformation as well as protein degradation.
+When the organism loses the ability to maintain protein homeostasis, it loses functions.
 Loss of proteostasis is not only a hallmark of aging but also a proximate cause of some neurodegenerative disorders.

-Random errors of protein synthesis during transcription, translation, RNA splicing, and mRNA maturation can result in the accumulation of abnormal proteins Interactions of those proteins with others can lead to characteristics of aging, degenerative / neurodegenerative disorders, and protein aggression toxicity.
-The protein network (PN) and proteome damage responses form a mechanism that human cells use to keep the proteome intact.
+The production, or synthesis, of proteins involves transcription, translation, RNA splicing, and mRNA maturation.
+Mistakes in these biochemical processes can result in the accumulation of abnormal proteins.
+Interactions of those abnormal proteins with normal proteins can lead to the phenotypical characteristics of aging and of degenerative and neurodegenerative disorders.
+The proteostasis network (PN) and proteome damage responses form a mechanism that human cells use to keep the proteome intact.
 The PN is composed of protein biosynthesis machinery, the unfolded protein response of the endoplasmic reticulum, the intra and extracellular molecular chaperones, proteases for the ubiquitin-mediated pathway which detoxifies cells from aberrant proteins and dividing cells that facilitates mitosis.

 Protein folding machinery function deteriorates with aging.
-Age linked changes affect the mitochondrial activity of chaperones; hence less ATP is needed for chaperoning and ATP unavailability inhibits the protein folding process, giving rise to incorrect folding.
+This affects the mitochondrial activity of chaperones; hence less ATP is needed for chaperoning and ATP unavailability inhibits the protein folding process, giving rise to incorrect folding.

 Chaperone concentration decreases with an increase in age.
 In vivo studies done on the hepatic microsome of rats showed that large aggregation of chaperones was found in younger animals.